winder1991/Springboard/README.md

 --mec-23.2.8-scalable-ml-with-spark-ml-mini-project
 This is a project focusing on practicing spark machine learning libraries, including linear regression classifier, GBT classifier and Random Forest Classifier.
 The project is done in Databrick.
 The following link is a published view, which will expire in 6 months: https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4306574174881512/1397366416372765/113266931557391/latest.html

+-- Capstone- API:
+This includes a flask API built for initiate a mongodb and forecast data based on imported data.
+It uses the model developed in Capstone- Prototype.
+It also includes a front-end using streamlit to host a web that calls api developed in flask API.